PR0CK0/CS540_Project/README.md

 ## Step 2 - Queries
 Download the .sql file and run the queries one after another.
 It's commented.
 NOTE: You don't have to run the first query if you only care about the zip codes 32114 and 32118... otherwise, you have to re-run the queries yourself.
 * The first query will take about 15m
-* The second query will take at least an hour, even though it's just a simple column addition to sales_analysis, because our sales_analysis tables are massive
+* The second query will take several hours, even though it's just a simple column addition to sales_analysis, because our sales_analysis tables are massive
 * The last query will take ...

 That's it.
 It's rather straightforward.